yt-project/yt/doc/source/examining/loading_data.rst

 .. rubric:: Caveats

-* Units will be incorrect unless the data has already been converted to cgs.
 * Some functions may behave oddly, and parallelism will be disappointing or non-existent in most cases.
 * No consistency checks are performed on the index